-The following table sets forth certain information regarding the ownership of our ordinary shares by our directors and executive officers as of March 31, 2022.
-The percentage of ownership is based on ordinary shares outstanding as of March 31, 2022.
+The following table sets forth certain information regarding the ownership of our ordinary shares by our directors and executive officers as of March 31, 2023.
+The percentage of ownership is based on ordinary shares outstanding as of March 31, 2023.
 None of the ordinary shares owned by any of our directors and executive officers has voting rights different from those possessed by other holders of our ordinary shares.

 Name Number of Ordinary Shares Percentage of Outstanding Ordinary Shares

-Dilip Shanghvi (1) 0.0 %
+Dilip Shanghvi (1) - 0.0%

-Abhay Gandhi 0.0%
+Abhay Gandhi - 0.0%

-Sudhir Valia (2) 0.0 %
+Sudhir Valia (2) - 0.0%

-Uday Baldota 0.0%
+Uday Baldota - 0.0%

-Linda Benshoshan 0.0 %
+Linda Benshoshan - 0.0%

-Robert Stein, M.D., Ph.D.
-0.0%
+Robert Stein, M.D., Ph.D. - 0.0%

-Dov Pekelman 0.0 %
+James Kedrowski - 0.0%

-James Kedrowski 0.0%
+Dov Pekelman (3) 0.0%

-William Coote 0.0 %
+William Coote - 0.0%

 Total for all directors and officers (9 persons) listed above, as a group 0.00%

-- (1) Dilip Shanghvi, as the Managing Director of Sun Pharma's board of directors and along with entities controlled by him and members of his family, control 54.5% of Sun Pharma.
-As of March 31, 2022, Sun Pharma and its affiliates owned 78.5% of Taro's outstanding ordinary shares. - (2) Sudhir Valia is also a director of Sun Pharma.
-As of March 31, 2022, Sun Pharma and its affiliates owned 78.5% of Taro's outstanding ordinary shares.
+(1) Dilip Shanghvi, as the Managing Director of Sun Pharma's board of directors and along with entities controlled by him and members of his family, control 54.5% of Sun Pharma.
+As of March 31, 2023, Sun Pharma and its affiliates owned 78.5% of Taro's outstanding ordinary shares.